navikt/nada-kafkarator/doc/adr/0008-user-experience.md

 1. A developer creates a Topic CRD in their team namespace, detailing the topic name and configuration (1)
 2. Kafkarator sees the Topic and
     1. Creates the topic in the Aiven cluster
-    2. If the team does not already have a service user in Aiven, it is created
-    3. Creates a TopicAccess CRD object, recording the team as owner of this Topic
+    2. Creates a TopicAccess CRD object, recording the team as owner of this Topic

 #### Getting topic access

 1. A developer creates an AppTopic CRD in their team namespace, connecting an application with topics for either producing or consuming (2)
 2. Kafkarator sees the AppTopic and
-    1. If the team does not already have a service user in Aiven, it is created
+    1. If the application does not already have a service user in Aiven, it is created
     2. Downloads credentials for service user
-    3. Creates a Kubernetes secret in the team namespace if on GCP (3)
+    3. Creates a Kubernetes secret in the team namespace
-    4. Creates a Vault secret if on-site (3)
-    5. Adds an access request to the TopicAccess associated with this Topic
+    4. Adds an access request to the associated TopicAccess

 #### Managing topic access

 1. A topic owner edits the TopicAccess CRD to accept an access request (4)
 2. Kafkarator sees the TopicAccess change and
-    1. Updates ACL for the service users, granting or removing access to a Topic
+    1. Updates ACL for all relevant service users, granting or removing access to a Topic (5)

 #### Future work